IntergatedCircuits/STM32_XPD/Projects/UsbFirmwareUpgrade/README.md

 This project implements a firmware upgrade (bootloader) solution using the USB *Device Firmware Upgrade Class* (DFU), which provides an interface to up- and download (executable) images to the device memory.
 The project implements the same DFU functionality as the **System Memory Boot mode** permanently programmed in all USB capable STM32 devices, therefore the following guide applies to DFU firmware upgrade in general for the STM32 family.

-The project is provided with a number of Board Support Packages, which extend the applicability of the project ~~over the whole supported product range.~~ (The flash interface is not delivered on all device lines yet.)
+The project is provided with a number of Board Support Packages, which extend the applicability of the project over the whole supported product range.

 ## Project structure